 Less is more, by design.

 Fifteen layers and well over a hundred sections can sound like enterprise bloat.
 The opposite is true when everything shares one context: you run fewer tools, not more.
-The depth is structural — how work is organized — not a mandate to turn on every screen at once.
+The depth is structural, how work is organized, not a mandate to turn on every screen at once.

 Why overstuffed suites fatigue teams

 Many platforms try to clone every niche app inside each area of the product.
 More modules mean more navigation, more settings, more training, and more places where data diverges.
 Teams burn time switching contexts and reconciling versions of the truth.
+The suite becomes a maze.
+Adoption drops.
+People retreat to spreadsheets because a spreadsheet, for all its limitations, is at least familiar.

 What we optimize for instead